 The firm's investment process begins with an initial discovery phase, which leads to the formulation of a customized investment policy.
 This policy, which specifies clients' asset allocation targets, risk and return profile, income requirements, tax considerations and any constraints, serves as the roadmap for reaching clients' goals.
 Only once the firm and the client mutually agree on the plan is it implemented.
 Dowling & Yahnke focuses on determining the proper mix of taxable and tax-deferred accounts to optimize after-tax return rates.
 This ensures that hefty taxes don't cut into your investment growth over time.

-Pure Financial Advisors, Inc.
+Pure Financial Advisors

-Pure Financial Advisors, Inc. Background
+Pure Financial Advisors Background

 The firm's services include both model and individual portfolio management, pension consulting and financial planning.
 Its financial planning services encompass tax planning, cash flow, investments, risk management and estate planning.

-As its name suggests, individual portfolio management is centered on a client's individual needs, time horizon, liquidity needs and risk tolerance, determined through the financial planning process.
+As mentioned above, Pure Financial Advisors offers two types of portfolio management: individual and model portfolio management.
+As its name suggests, individual portfolio management is centered on a client's individual needs, time horizon, liquidity needs and risk tolerance determined through the financial planning process.
 Pure says that this service is typically only provided for fixed income portfolios or to accommodate existing clients.

 Most of Pure's clients instead use the firm's model portfolio management services.
 Unlike individual portfolios, these portfolios are managed based on the portfolio's goals rather than on clients' individual goals, though the firm does consider clients' unique circumstances when selecting a model portfolio.
 The firm has several model portfolios, which are designed to meet different risk and return profiles and which have equity exposure ranging from 0% to 100%.
 Typically, these portfolios are globally diversified and contain a combination of ETFs, no-load index funds and/or institutional class mutual fund shares.